truust-io/docs.truust.io/content/getting-started.md

 * **Email**: Email of the new user.
 * **Countries**: country or countries in which the new user will operate.
 * **Accounts**: account to which we give access.

+**Edit users**

+To change the settings of your team members click on the Team Members option in the left menu.

+Click the edit button for the user you want to edit.

+Change the information of the fields you want to edit

+* Name: name of the user.
+* Role: the role we give him.
+* Manager: manages the users of the account.
+* (add, delete users and assign permissions).
+* Customer Service: reduced permissions.
+It is used to see the data but not to modify them.
+* Email: user’s email.
+* Countries: country or countries in which the user will operate.
+* Accounts: account to which we give access.

 ### Account Activation